ScilifelabDataCentre/RDM-guidelines/content/topics/tutorial-ENA-submission.md

 #### **An example**

 In this scenario we have used the Tree of life checklist.
-A completed template is found in [Alectoris-graeca-metadata.xlsx](/static/files/ena_tutorial/Alectoris-graeca-metadata.xlsx), adapted from a real submission made under the <a href="https://biodiversitygenomics.eu/" target="_blank">Biodiversity Genomics Europe</a> (BGE) project organised by the <a href="" target="_blank">European Reference Genome Atlas</a> (ERGA) initiative.
+A completed template is found in [Alectoris-graeca-metadata.xlsx](/static/files/ena_tutorial/Alectoris-graeca-metadata.xlsx), adapted from a real submission made under the <a href="https://biodiversitygenomics.eu/" target="_blank">Biodiversity Genomics Europe</a> (BGE) project organised by the <a href="https://www.erga-biodiversity.eu/" target="_blank">European Reference Genome Atlas</a> (ERGA) initiative.
 The task is to submit 4 datasets (one PacBio HiFi WGS, 2 Illumina HiC, and one Illumina RNAseq), including 4 samples, in one study, and a chromosome level assembly in another study, and finally group these two projects together under an umbrella study.

+### Preparing the data files

+* In the run sheet, the file names of the raw reads and their md5 checksums are collected.
+For the two types of submissions of raw reads described in this tutorial, the data files need to be uploaded to the dropbox on ENA's servers.
+It is the name of the files as they reside at ENA, including any subfolders, that should be filled in the run sheet.
+The checksums are used to validate that the data transfers have been completed without loss.

+#### **Checksums**
+Typically you will receive the checksums from the data producer in the delivery, but in case you need to calculate them yourself:
+    1. Open a terminal (command prompt) window and change to the directory where the raw reads are located, e.g. `cd my_data/raw/`.

+    2. Mofidy and execute the command `md5sum * > checksums-md5.txt` to match your file names and required output name.
+The command will calculate the checksums for all files in current directory and list them in a file named checksums-md5.txt.

+#### **Data transfers**

+There are multiple ways of transferring the raw read files to ENA upload area, depending on from which type of machine the transfer is initiated from, see <a href="https://ena-docs.readthedocs.io/en/latest/submit/fileprep/upload.html" target="_blank">ENA documentation on file upload</a>.
+If all else fails, a simple `lftp` will work, but when transferring large files there is a risk that the transfer will be interrupted, and you will have to start all over again.
+In order to avoid this, it might be worth the effort of installing and using Aspera since it has the funtionality of resuming transfers.
+For more information regarding using Aspera, please see our topic page on [Data transfer](/topics/data-transfer).

 ## Submission methods